keeganstreet/specificity/readme.md

 # Specificity Calculator

 A JavaScript module for calculating the [specificity of CSS selectors](http://www.w3.org/TR/css3-selectors/#specificity).
+The module is used on the [Specificity Calculator](http://specificity.keegan.st/) website.

 ## Front-end usage